Colton Haynes Comes Out As Gay In New Interview

 Though Haynes has alluded to his sexuality before, in an eyebrow-raising Tumblr post, he explained that at that point he "wasn’t ready" to comment further.
 At the time, Haynes' anxiety led him to check into rehab and make multiple hospital visits, as EW reports.

-"People want you to be that GQ image that you put out, but people don’t realize what it’s like to act 24 hours a day.
+"People want you to be that GQ image that you put out, but people don’t realise what it’s like to act 24 hours a day.
 I’d go home and I was still acting," Haynes told EW.
-"People who are so judgmental about those who are gay or different don’t realize that acting 24 hours a day is the most exhausting thing in the world."
+"People who are so judgmental about those who are gay or different don’t realise that acting 24 hours a day is the most exhausting thing in the world."

 Haynes' health struggles also led to his decision to leave Arrow and Teen Wolf.
 "I’ve had terminal anxiety my entire life," he said.
 "Physically ill, fainting.
 I’m 27 years old, and I have an ulcer.
 I had to step back."